The Dark Crystal: Development

-Most of the philosophical undertones of the film were inspired by Jane Roberts's collection of writings Seth Material.
+Most of the philosophical undertones of the film were inspired by Jane Roberts's collection of writings Seth Material, which Henson found very inspiration.
 Henson kept multiple copies of Seth Speaks, and insisted that Froud and screenwriter David Odell read it prior to collaborating for the film.
 Odell later wrote that Aughra's line "He could be anywhere then", upon being told by Jen that his Master was dead, could not have been written without having first read Roberts' material.

 The Bada were renamed "Ooo-urrrs", which Henson would pronounce "very slowly and with a deep resonant voice".
 Odell simplified the spelling to urRu, though they were ultimately named Mystics in the theatrical cut.
-The word "Skeksis" was initially meant to be the plural, with "Skesis" being singular, though this was dropped early in the filming process.
+The word "Skeksis" was initially meant to be the plural, with "Skesis" being singular, though the distinction was dropped early in the filming process.
 Originally, Henson wanted the Skeksis to speak their own constructed language, with the dialogue subtitled in English.
 Henson and Oz abstained from voicing their characters, believing their voices were too recognizable to audiences from their work on the Muppets.

 Accounts differ as to who constructed the language, and on what it was based.
 Gary Kurtz stated that the Skeksis language was conceived by author Alan Garner, who based it on Ancient Egyptian, while Odell stated it was he who created it, and that it was formed from Indo-European roots.
 This idea was dropped after test screening audiences found the captions too distracting, but the original effect can be observed in selected scenes on the various DVD releases.
-The language of the Podlings was based on Serbo-Croatian, with Kurtz noting that audience members fluent in Polish, Russian and other Slavic languages could understand individual words, but not whole sentences.
+The language of the Podlings was based on Serbo-Croatian, with Kurtz noting that audience members fluent in Slavic languages could understand individual words, but not follow entire sentences.